William "Red" Hill Sr.: Following his father's lead

 Red Hill Sr. passed his love of the Niagara River onto his son William "Red" Hill Jr., who made the trip down the lower rapids several times following in his father's footsteps.
 Hill Jr., however, had a bigger purpose for his feats, to raise funds for a memorial fund to honour his father.
 His stunts, however, did not raise sufficient funds and so he decided to increase the stakes by performing a stunt even his father would not attempt, taking a barrel over Horseshoe Falls.

 This barrel was unlike any other, as it was constructed of 13 large inflated inner tubes that were held together by canvas webbing, encased by heavy-gauge fish netting.
 He had named his barrel "The Thing", and on August 5, 1951, he set off at Chippawa, with thousands of curiosity seekers looking on.
 The trip started out as planned, as the barrel rode the upper rapids toward the brink of the Horseshoe Falls.
-The barrel made it over the cataract, however, it did not take long for onlookers to realize that the stunt had gone terribly wrong.
-"The Thing", which had dropped 167 ft, had shattered and broken apart from the pressure of the water and the great fall.
+The barrel made it over the cataract, however it did not take long for onlookers to realize that the stunt had gone terribly wrong.
+"The Thing", which had dropped 167 ft, had been shattered and broken apart from the pressure of the water and the great fall.
 Red Hill Jr. did not survive; his battered body was found the next morning at the Maid of the Mist landing.